 It will then ask you to put in the contact details that you want to show up for your customers.
 You may skip this step if you want but it is recommended that you complete it.
 If you don’t have a physical address it will require you to put in either a phone number or a website.

 Want to learn more about how to leverage Google My Business and get in front of your customers?

 It will then ask you if you want to stay in the know and receive updates.
 This is up to your discretion.

 Step 7 – Verification

 You will now have to verify your account.
-GMB sends a postcard to the address that you put near the beginning if you’re a brick and mortar store.
+GMB sends a postcard with a verification code to the address that you put near the beginning if you’re a brick and mortar store.
 Or it will ask you to put in your mailing address if no physical location was provided.
-Your google my business listening won’t appear until it is verified.
+Your Google my business listening won’t appear until it is verified.